 - Repeat steps 5 and 6 to determine the legitimacy of the messages and take actions against them, if necessary.

 - If an IP Address is in violation, use the Blacklist IP action to add the IP address to the STMP Blocked list.
 (The IP will be blocked on SMTP only.)

 Follow these steps to find the compromised account by reviewing reports:

 - Click on the Reports icon.

 - Select Message Traffic and change the mode from Trend to Domains.

 - This report will list all domains on the server and display the number of incoming and outgoing messages for each.
 The domain with the compromised account will generally be the one with the most outgoing messages.

-- Clicking on the domain will display its users.
-From here, the system administrator can narrow down the one (or more) users sending the largest amount of email.
+- Clicking on the domain will display the Message Traffic report for users on that domain.
+From here, make sure the report Mode is set to Users (not Trend), and you can narrow down the one (or more) users sending the largest amount of email.